cheruvu1/dodapps0417/README.md

 ## Multi-environment Workflow

-In this template, we have a `package-strategy` and `umbrella-strategy` deployment strategies.
+In this template, we provide the `package-strategy` and `umbrella-strategy` deployment strategies.
 These can be used in any combination you see fit to manage multiple environments.
-Optimally updates are introduced to your environments through quality gates - where you would test updates in a`dev` environment before promoting to a `prod` environment.
+Optimally updates are introduced to your environments through quality gates - where you would test updates in a `dev` environment before promoting to a `prod` environment.

 In this instance - you can copy the strategy directory you select for each environment and name them accordingly.
 We will use `dev` and `prod` in this example.